 This section applies to all employees that voluntarily use a dust mask (filtering face piece respirator) as part of their job tasks.
-A dust mask, including an "N95 Respirator," may be used voluntarily to avoid breathing nuisance dust.
+A dust mask, may be used voluntarily to avoid breathing nuisance dust.
 Employees who wish to voluntarily use a dust mask must follow the same procedures outlined in the company safety manual for employees.
 Employees who are required to wear a dust mask or other types of respirators must comply with additional rules outlined by OSHA.

 2.5.2.
-Half Mask Respirators
+Respirators